RutvikJ77/RutvikJ77/README.md

 <!-- Create a tabular data for blog posts-->

 ### 👤 About
-- I have keen interests in **Data, Design, and Development** which are also my wheels of progression.
+- I am currently working as a Marketing Analyst at [Polygon](https://polygon.technology) and I have keen interests in **Data, Design, and Development** which are also my wheels of progression.
 I love **contributing and volunteering** for communities and help them create the impact which they desire through my **analytical and statistical data insights**, the major one being [Bluelearn(previously Clinify India)](https://bluelearn.in) community with whooping 25000+ members and still growing.
 I have worked with Incerno Technologies pvt. ltd. for about a year growing my knowledge regarding drones and Computer Vision with applications in the field of Agriculture.

 - I like **weaving stories from data** and present them through visuals which easily translates the complex data into **short chunks of insights**.